-Executive Head of Education and the education team undertake the day-to-day responsibility for programme provision

-All external examiner and laboratory feedback reports are reviewed by the education team.
-Adverse comments or observations that are reported specifically for the attention of the Institute are reviewed by the senior education staff and follow-up action initiated

-Incident reports are made to the Education and Professional Standards Committee which considers overall issues affecting the quality of the programme

-Specific processes related to Specialist Portfolios are:

-Specialist advisory panels add their voice and perspective to the process of review and continued improvement of the programmes

-Specialist examiner training is reviewed and updated in response to changes in the portfolio content and assessment process

-Professional development opportunities for those involved in various aspects of the programme include: IBMS Specialist Examiner training days

-Annual Council and Advisory Panel update and development meetings

-IBMS training conferences and the biennial Congress
+- Executive Head of Education and the education team undertake the day-to-day responsibility for programme provision - All external examiner and laboratory feedback reports are reviewed by the education team.
+Adverse comments or observations that are reported specifically for the attention of the Institute are reviewed by the senior education staff and follow-up action initiated - Incident reports are made to the Education and Professional Standards Committee which considers overall issues affecting the quality of the programme - 8.2.
+Specific processes related to Specialist Portfolios are: - Specialist advisory panels add their voice and perspective to the process of review and continued improvement of the programmes - Specialist examiner training is reviewed and updated in response to changes in the portfolio content and assessment process - 8.3.
+Professional development opportunities for those involved in various aspects of the programme include: - IBMS Specialist Examiner training days - Annual Council and Advisory Panel update and development meetings - IBMS training conferences and the biennial Congress - Annual/biennial CPD officer update days - Local presentations

-Local presentations

-FREQUENTLY ASKED QUESTIONS
+9. FREQUENTLY ASKED QUESTIONS